tmhglnd/mercury-docs/docs/collaborate.md

 # 👩‍💻👨‍💻 Collaborative Coding

 You can code together in Mercury by using the amazing [**Flok**](https://flok.cc/) live coding environment for the browser developed by Damián Silvani (a.k.a.
 Munshkr).
+Flok is a web-based P2P collaborative editor for live coding music and graphics.
+Similar to Etherpad, but focused on code evaluation for livecoding.

 There are 3 options for how you can use Flok with Mercury:
 1. Use Flok to combine Mercury with Hydra visuals (or other languages like Tidal, Foxdot and SuperCollider) on a localhost